Berryz Kobo: 2008: Awards and NHK Kōhaku Uta Gassen

-On the 12th of March 2008 the group released "Dschinghis Khan," their first cover song and, as of 2012, their highest- selling single.
+On 12 March 2008 the group released "Dschinghis Khan," their first cover song and, as of 2012, their highest- selling single.

 In October, Berryz Kobo participated at the 2008 Asia Song Festival in South Korea, representing Japan alongside W-inds and Anna Tsuchiya.
 Berryz won the festival's Best Asian Newcomer Award alongside the SM Entertainment group Shinee.

 On 12 December, they performed at Sharam Q's 20th anniversary concert at the Nippon Budokan.
 The group took part in the 41st Japan Cable Awards (日本有線大賞, Nihon Yūsen Taishō) show at Nakano Sun Plaza on 17 December, performing "Dschinghis Khan," for which they received a Cable Music Award (有線音楽賞, Yūsen Ongaku Shō), awarded to the most requested song on the Cansystem cable radio network.
 The year ended with the group's debut at the 58th NHK Kōhaku Uta Gassen, an annual music show broadcast on 31 December.
 They performed a number together with Morning Musume and Cute.